 We welcome 26 newly trained MOT Coaches to the MOT Family!

-On Friday, 26 March, and Saturday, 27 March 2021, MOT South Africa hosted its first MOT Coaches’ Basic Education for the year at Fairmount Second School in Grassy Park.
+In March, MOT SA hosted its first MOT Coaches’ Basic Education for the year at Fairmount Second School in Grassy Park.
 A total of 26 participants: principals, educators, social workers, and community volunteers have been trained as MOT Coaches from Fairmount, Zeekoevlei and Lotus High Schools, and in addition three community organizations: JP21 Foundation, Amy Foundation, Mbekweni Youth Centre and Steenberg Rotaract.

 MOT South Africa has partnered with The Rotary Club of Wynberg, Haugaland Upper Secondary School, Karmøy Rotary Club and Rotary Districts 2250 and 2275, the Rotary Foundation and the Western Cape Education Department (WCED) to roll out our Courage to Care Global Grant project.